cado-security/product-help/docs/cado-response/integrations/tines.md

 #### Changing the Payload Parameters-

 In the **Payload** section you need to change the `caseName` parameter to the name of the project you desire.
 You can also change the `description` parameter to add a description to your project, or remove it if you don't need one.
-If you don't add the `caseName` parameter, the action will default to a project name in the following format: `{Timestamp}_TinesProject`.
+If you don't add the `caseName` parameter, the action will default to the current UNIX timestamp as the project name.
+All projects created through Tines will include the `_TinesProject` suffix.

 #### Extracting the Return Value